 Students who have reached senior grade classification may request late arrival/early dismissal for work release.
 A student may request work release for no more than two (2) consecutive periods (periods 7-8).
 Application for work release must be made through the guidance office with approval of the OJT coordinator on a school-provided form before the beginning of the semester or upon enrollment.
 A completed application form will include the student's signature, parent/guardian signature and employer's signature verifying that the student will be on-the-job during the time of work release.
 A student must meet graduation requirements, maintain acceptable academic standing and follow established student guidelines for attendance and behavior.
-Not meeting the standards of work release may be considered if a personal student situation warrants such action.
+Not meeting the standards of work release may cause revocation.
+Work release for more than two (2) periods of work release may be considered if a personal student situation warrants such action.
 Any decision to extend work release beyond two (2) periods will be made only after consultation with the student, parent/guardian, guidance counselor and school administration.